 The upper capstan chain should be adjusted depending on usage, and once a year it should be checked.
-Check for excessive chain looseness by removing the capstans, removing the upper capstan cover to expose the chain.
-Check the chain by pressing on the chain.
-The chain should be tight with a small deflection of 1/32 of an inch with moderate hand force.
+Check for excessive chain looseness by removing

 L) Vertical drive belt adjustment

 The vertical drive belt should be adjusted depending on usage, and once a year it should be checked.